zhivkopetrov/MonteCarlo/README.md

 3) When compilation has completed run the binary with "./batman";

 NOTE: the binary takes argument - "number of points to evaluate".
 If no argument is provided - the default value of 500000 points are used.

-TODOs:
-- Remove the hardcoded sleep
-- Add event polling and handle ESC key for exit.